lanzani/video_summarizer/README.md

 ---

-A time saver tool that transform long footage in a short video keeping the meaningful parts.
+A time saver tool that transform long footage in a short video, keeping the meaningful parts.
 Useful to compress video surveillance footage.

+> Note: This project started recently, so it is in his initial form.
+Your suggestions are welcome and feel free to contribute!

 ## Installation